 - Supplementary Training:

-All Graduate Support Services are provided at an additional cost, but don’t forget that the Road Test Support Package is included with your course tuition!
+All Graduate Support Services are provided at an additional cost, but don’t forget that 1 additional Traffic Session AND the Road Test Support Package are included with your course tuition!
 You can be confident that ProRide will walk you through step-by-step until you are ready for your ICBC Road Test!

 Road Test Support Package — Included!